 A spokesperson for NRW said: "The river Hydfron at Llanddowror has peaked and is expected to continue to fall over the next four to five hours."

-Flood alerts remain on a number of other rivers with warnings and alerts updated on the NRW website every 15 minutes.'Be aware'
+Flood alerts remain on a number of other rivers with warnings and alerts updated on the NRW website every 15 minutes.

 In Neath Port Talbot the fire service is diverting flood water away from properties, although no one has been evacuated.